GSA/digitalgov.gov/content/posts/2018/07/2018-07-10-introducing-accessibillity-teams.md

 slug: introducing-accessibility-for-teams
 date: 2018-07-10 16:38:00 -0500
 title: 'Introducing Accessibility for Teams'
-summary: "A quick-start guide for embedding accessibility and inclusive design into a team's workflow"
+summary: "A quick-start guide for embedding accessibility and inclusive design into a team's workflow."
 authors:
   - maya-benari
 categories: